AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

       {style="table-layout:auto"}

-      After you have added all schema fields from the table above as a dimension component, your data view configuration for **[!UICONTROL DIMENSIONS]** should look like:
+      Your data view configuration for **[!UICONTROL DIMENSIONS]** should match below after you have added all schema fields from the table above as a dimension component:

       ![CJA Dataview 4](assets/cja-dataview-5.png)